saitaiky/notebook/docs/docs/other/life-in-the-uk.md

   - The UK was a full member of the EU since 1973 but left the EU on 2020.
 - 1979 to 1997
   - Margaret Thatcher became the first Prime Minister, led the Conservative government from 1979 to 1990.
-  - She did the privatisation of nationalised industries and imposed legal controls on trade union powers.
+  - She did the privatization of nationalised industries and imposed legal controls on trade union powers.
 - 1997 to 2010

 :::infoMargaret Thatcher (1925-2013)